 There are numerous self-help books available now.
 Many are excellent, some are not, and of course what suits one person will not suit all.
-Look for self-help books that have been recommended to you by someone you trust, or endorsed by a reputable organisation or health professional.
+Look for self-help books that have been recommended to you by someone you trust, or endorsed by a reputable organisation or health or social care professional.
 The same is true of websites.

 Donate to Highland Hospice today

 We need to raise over £7,000 every day to support the delivery of Hospice services across the Highlands.
 You can make a donation by following one of the links below to our JustGiving page.